Leaf-ym-hue/llos_dataset/README.md

 ## test

-The test contains 180 images, structured similarly to the train, and divided into high and low categories.
+The test contains 360 images, structured similarly to the train, and evenly divided into high and low categories.

 - High
   - Outdoor_20250223(421).jpg